 Choosing a text editor

-1. Sublime: I’ve never used this editor, but I know is very popular.
-I believe the creator Odin, GingerBill, prefers this editor.
+1. Sublime: I’ve never used this editor, but I know it is very popular.
+I believe the Odin creator, GingerBill, prefers this editor.

 2. vim: It wouldn’t be fair to mention neovim without also listing vim.

-4. VSCode: It gets the job done and is popular.
+4. VSCode: Probably the most popular text editor.
+It gets the job done and has support for a lot of languages.
 You can install Odin support.

 A terminal